 IHT, its affiliates, employees and their families, trusts, estates, charitable organizations, and retirement plans established by it may effect securities transactions for their own accounts that differ from those recommended or effected for other IHT clients.
 IHT will make a reasonable attempt to trade securities in client accounts at or prior to trading the securities in its affiliate, corporate, employee or employee-related accounts.
-Trades executed the same day will likely be subject to an average pricing calculation.
+Trades executed the same day will likely be subject to an average pricing calculation (please refer to Item 12.B.3 Order Aggregation).
 It is the policy of IHT to place the clients' interests above those of IHT and its employees.